Urethane Bowling Balls: Why, When and How…

 A bowling ball is made up of the coverstock, also called the finish of the ball, and the weight block resides within the bowling ball to provide it heft and balance.

 Polyurethane is one of the most durable and popular coverstock materials for a bowling ball.
-Urethane bowling balls are made up of polyurethane, which provides the ball a frictional capability when in contact with the lane surface.
+Urethane bowling balls are made of polyurethane, which provides the ball with a frictional capability when in contact with the lane surface.

 Benefits of Using a Urethane Bowling Ball

-Want to learn why urethane bowling balls are so popular and great for all kinds of bowling situations?
+Want to learn why urethane bowling balls are so popular and great for all bowling situations?
 Let us look at some of the incredible benefits that come with the use of a urethane bowling ball.

 Hook Capability